param934/ITA-Chatbot/README.md

 6. **Enter commands in terminal**:
    1. ```python3 database_operations.py``` This will initialize the sqlite database for the chat sessions.
    2. ```streamlit run app.py```

-- **SQLite Database for Chat History**: Implemented a SQLite database to store the chat history.